 Stainsby Mill, Historic watermill in Ault Hucknall, England

-Stainsby Mill is a watermill built from coursed sandstone with a slate roof in the late 1700s.
-An iron water wheel drives three pairs of grinding stones to process grain.
+Stainsby Mill is a watermill in Ault Hucknall, Derbyshire, built from coursed sandstone with a slate roof in the late 18th century.
+Inside, a cast-iron water wheel drives three pairs of grinding stones that are still used to process grain today.

-The mill was built in the late 1700s and ground grain for the surrounding area for many decades.
-The National Trust took over the site in 1976 and restored it to working condition in the early 1990s.
+The mill was built in the late 1700s to serve the farming community around the Hardwick Estate.
+The National Trust took over the property in 1976 and restored the mill to full working order in the early 1990s.

 The community of curious travelers